hellflame/argparse/README.md

 })
 ```

-Noted the Default value is not the type of `Int` , because the value is used like an argument from parse args (like `os.Args`), it's got to get through `Validate` & `Formatter` & `parse` actions (if these actions exist),  `Validate` & `Formatter` will be mentioned below
+Noted the Default value is not the type of `Int` , because the value is used like an argument from parse args (`os.Args`), it's got to get through `Validate` & `Formatter` & `parse` actions (if exist).

-Also, the Default value can only be one `String` , if you want an Array arguments, you can only have one element Array as default value
+Also, the Default value can only be one `String` , if you want an Array arguments, you can only have one element Array as default value.
+You can apply your default array after *parse*.

 #### 4. RequiredArgument

-If the argument must be input, set `Required` to be `true`, [eg](examples/yt-download/main.go)
+If the argument must be input by user, set `Required` to be `true`. [example](examples/yt-download/main.go)

 ```go
 parser.Strings("", "url", &argparse.Option{